 That sounds relatively straightforward, but more often than not, it’s a struggle to get just that and none of the “extras” that render food unhealthy, such as sugar-laden dressings or sauces.

 PS: The above food categories happen to be the pillars of the ketogenic paleo diet.
-If you don’t know what that is, check out this beginners guide.

 As a result, I try to be as specific as I can be when ordering my food.
 For example, if I decide to get a steak I make sure to only get: